Self-Supervised Beat Tracking in Musical Signals with Polyphonic Contrastive Learning: Audio Representation Learning

-Finally, the triplet learning work that inspired our experiments the most was published by Lee et al. in 2019 \citep{lee2019learning}.
-Their work relied on mashing up vocals and background tracks that had similar tempo, beat, and key.
-From there, triplets were generated using tracks that contained the same vocals, but a different background track.
-They used a margin loss.
-The goal of their pretext task was to train a model to recognize a vocal from the same singer amidst a different background track.\footnote{Note that three settings were used in this triplet learning task.
-A MONO setting, where all inputs are monophonic (i.e. only contain vocals), a MIXED setting, where all inputs were mashups, and a CROSS setting, where anchors were monophonic and positives were mashups.} The outputs of pre-trained network were then adapted for two musical tasks: singer identification and query-by-singer.
-In both tasks, Lee et al. achieved extremely high accuracy.
-The audio mashup pipeline used in \citep{lee2019learning} is illustrated in Figure \ref{fig:mashup} (Appendix).
+Finally, the work on triplet learning that inspired our experiments the most was published by Lee et al. in 2019 \citep{lee2019learning}.
+Their work relies on mashing up vocals and background tracks that have similar tempo, beat, and key.
+From there, triplets are generated using tracks that contain the same vocals, but a different background track.
+They use a margin loss.
+The goal of their pretext task is to train a model to recognize a vocal from the same singer amidst a different background track.\footnote{Note that three settings are used in this triplet learning task.
+A MONO setting, where all inputs are monophonic (i.e. only contain vocals), a MIXED setting, where all inputs are mashups, and a CROSS setting, where anchors are monophonic and positives are mashups.} The outputs of pre-trained network are then adapted for two musical tasks: singer identification and query-by-singer.
+In both tasks, Lee et al. achieve extremely high accuracy.
+The audio mashup pipeline used in \citep{lee2019learning} is illustrated in Figure \ref{fig:mashup}.

 This work greatly inspired us because of its ingenious use of musical stems.
-By distinguishing vocals that came from the same song/ artist from their background songs, a neural network could learn accurate voice embeddings that could be used for a variety of musical tasks.
-We separated drum stems from the rest of our songs in order to learn a more rhythmic representation of music for tasks such as beat tracking and downbeat estimation.
+By distinguishing vocals that come from the same song/ artist from their background songs, a neural network can learn accurate voice embeddings that can be used for a variety of musical tasks.
+We separate drum stems from the rest of our songs in order to learn a more rhythmic representation of music for tasks such as beat tracking and downbeat estimation.